CHILDREN’S AND FAMILY CONCERT

 - The Cajun Possum – In this Louisiana tall tale a skinned and supposedly dead possum eats up the stew, escapes from the oven, runs off with a chicken and reclaims his hide!

-- Nasrudin Hoja and the Hungry Coat - The muchtar only honors the Hoja at his banquet when he is elegantly dressed, so the Hoja embarrasses his wealthy host by slathering his clothes with banquet food since they, rather than he, appear to be the guest of honor.
+- Nasrudin Hoja and the Hungry Coat - At his banquet the muchtar only honors the Hoja when he is elegantly dressed.
+Since his wardrobe, rather than the Hoja himself, appears to be the guest of honor, the Hoja embarrasses his wealthy host by "feeding his clothes first," slathering them with banquet food.

 - 'Tis a Gift to be Simple